Vegetable Tortellini Soup

 • Grated Parmesan cheese

-This tortellini soup starts like a lot of soups do with onion, garlic, and carrots that you saute in a pot or Dutch oven on the stovetop.
-From there you add the dried seasonings, tomatoes, stock, and salt, and pepper.
+This tortellini soup starts as many soups do, with onion, garlic, and carrots sauteed in a pot or Dutch oven on the stovetop.
+From there, add the dried seasonings, tomatoes, stock, salt, and pepper.

-Simmer the soup for about ten minutes and, after ten minutes, bring the soup to a boil over medium-high heat and add the tortellini.
-Adjust the heat to maintain a simmer and cook the pasta in the soup for 8 to 10 minutes.
+Simmer the soup for about ten minutes and, after ten minutes, bring the soup to a boil over medium-high heat.
+Add the tortellini, adjust the heat to a simmer, and cook the pasta in the soup for eight to ten minutes.

 Right at the end, just before serving, add the chopped fresh parsley.
-I think this might be my favorite part – as soon as the chopped herbs hit the hot soup they release a wonderfully fresh aroma.
+This might be my favorite part – when the chopped herbs hit the hot soup, they release a wonderfully fresh aroma.
 You can also use chopped fresh basil.

 Ladle the soup into bowls, garnish with Parmesan cheese, and serve.